 Today, all of Washington meets air quality standards for particle pollution, but there are several areas of concern that are being watched closely.
 To make sure the air continues to meet air quality standards, we and our partners monitor the air at 55 sites using Washington's Air Monitoring Network.

 - Twenty-two are in urban areas (the Puget Sound region, Vancouver, Spokane, and Yakima Counties, and the Tri-Cities).

 - Nineteen are in small communities outside of urban areas that have local sources of PM2.5 pollution.

 - Seven are in agricultural areas and are used to inform agricultural burning decisions.

 - Six are in tribal areas.
-These are all run by our tribal partners.
+These monitors are run by our tribal partners.

-- One is in a natural rural location (Olympic Peninsula).
+- One is in a natural rural location on the Olympic Peninsula.

 Areas of concern for particulate matter